-Under most production contracts, the contractor usually either pays most of the production expenses or reimburses the contractee for the expenses while the commodity is on the contractee's operation.
-Sometimes reimbursement for these expenses is added to the amount paid to the contractee for services.
+Under most production contracts, the contractor usually directly pays most of the production expenses or reimburses the contractee for the expenses while the commodity is on the contractee's operation.
+Sometimes reimbursement for these expenses is added to the amount paid (fee) to the contractee for services.
 Settlement sheets or other contract documents usually break out reimbursed expenses.
-Reimbursed expenses should be included in this section.
+Include reimbursed expenses.

 Sometimes the contractor charges the operator for some expenses the contractor originally paid.
 Examples of this are sometimes found in production contracts for processing vegetables, where the contractor originally paid for items such as seed and chemicals.
 Then the contractor charges the operator for their costs, as deductions from the gross value on the settlement sheet.
-These expenses should be recorded in the contractor column.
+These expenses should be recorded in the operator's column, since the operator ultimately paid for the inputs.

-If the operator cannot provide settlement sheets (or otherwise report contractor expenses), explain in notes the type and amount of services provided by the contractor.
+If the operator cannot provide settlement sheets (or otherwise report contractor expenses), write notes detailing the type and amount of services provided by the contractor.
 Record the contractor's name, address and phone number so the State Office can contact the contractor to get the information.
 This contact should be made only through (or by) the State Office to avoid the possibility of several enumerators contacting the same contractor.
 Enumerators assigned to complete any of the follow-up interviews with contractors can get the information on expenses paid by the contractor using a blank questionnaire or by using a contractor expense worksheet provided by some State Offices.

-Most operators will know what expenses were paid for by their landlords.
+Most operators who rent land, will know which expenses were paid by their landlords.
 If for some reason, the operator cannot provide these numbers, DO NOT CONTACT THE LANDLORD(S).
 If the operator does not know the amount paid by their landlords, they should know which items were paid.
 If this happens, provide detailed notes explaining which items were paid for by the landlords so the State Office can provide an estimate for these expenses.
-Determining whether landlords paid taxes on rented land is particularly important.
+Clearly determine whether a landlord paid taxes on rented land.
+This is particularly important and is one of the most overlooked expenses.